JohanYindou/BnB/README.md

 ---

-### Equipment
+### Equipement

-This entity represents the equipments for a room.
+This entity represents the equipements for a room.

 | Property | Type       | Description | Relation |
 | -------- | ---------- | ----------- | -------- |